Santiso-Group/despasito/.github/CONTRIBUTING.md

 ## How to Contribute

 We welcome contributions from external contributors, and this document describes how to merge code changes into despasito.
-We welcome contributions from everyone in the form of bug fixes, new features, documentation and suggestions.
+We welcome contributions from everyone in the form of bug fixes, new features, documentation, and suggestions.

 ### Release Procedure